 Directions: To get to this campground from Amboy, go south on Main Street, which becomes Rockyford Road.
 Turn right on Sleepy Hollow Road and continue to the campground.

 Contact Number: (815) 638-2088

 7. Red Apple Campground

-If you are looking for a campground for kids in Maine, consider Red Apple Campground.
+If you’re looking for a campground for kids in Maine, consider the Red Apple Campground.
 Your children will love the playground, the basketball and volleyball courts, and many other amenities at this RV resort.
-Adults will love swinging on the adult-size swing.
+Adults will love the adult-size swing.
 However, the best thing at this campground is the fresh-steamed lobsters delivered to your trailer door each evening.
 Reviewers love the cleanliness of this campground and its proximity to activities, including the Atlantic Ocean that’s just about two blocks away.

 Address: 111 Sinnott Rd, Arundel, ME 04046

 Directions: To reach this campground from Arundel, head south on Old Post Office Road.
 Then, turn right and then left on Sinnott Road and left again on Granny Smith Boulevard.
 The campground is on your right.

 For more than 71 years, RVers looking for family campgrounds have been heading to Clay’s Park Resort.
 This resort features a 10-acre adventure water park, a large concert venue, and a kids’ splash pad.
 Reviewers give this campground high marks for its zip line, which lets you fly off a platform straight into the water.
 There’s also a paintball facility.